ZakariaMoha/python-p3-pip-lab/README.md

 - Using the command `pipenv --python 3.8.13`, set up a virtual environment using Python 3.8.13.
-- Using the `pipenv install` command install these versions of the following libraries `requests==2.27.1` and `pytest==7.1.3`
+- Using the `pipenv install` command install these versions of the following librariespython 3.8.13 `requests==2.27.1` and `pytest==7.1.3`

 Run `pipenv shell` to enter the virtual environment.
 Then run